top of page

 "I read to my child every night.
 They know all the letters and can sing the alphabet song perfectly, but when it comes to reading real words, they get frustrated.
 Why?"

-This is one of the most common questions parents ask when they begin thinking about early reading.
+This is a common question many parents ask when they start thinking about early reading.

-Many families assume that reading begins with letters or phonics.
+Many families believe that reading begins with letters or phonics.
 After all, children learn the alphabet, practice letter sounds, and eventually begin sounding out words.
-But the real story of reading development begins much earlier, long before a child ever holds a book.
+However, the real story of reading development starts much earlier, long before a child ever holds a book.

 Even during infancy, children’s brains are already building the language systems that reading will depend on years later.
 These systems grow through everyday experiences: conversation, storytelling, listening, play, vocabulary learning, and noticing the sounds of language.